 Nationwide: Best Standard Policy

 Nationwide is a well-known provider with a solid financial strength rating from AM Best.
-The company offers a full suite of financial products, including home and renters coverage.
-Nationwide is best for individuals who want comprehensive coverage without having to purchase a long list of add-ons.
+Nationwide is best for individuals who want comprehensive coverage without a long list of add-ons.
+Nationwide typically charges higher premiums than other providers due to its extensive coverage.

 Its standard policy includes coverage that most providers charge extra for.
 This includes ordinance of law coverage, which pays to get your home up to code during a rebuild or repair.
 It also provides some coverage for fraudulent credit and debit card transactions.